CHLOE RONALDSON IN BELGIUM - c.1960

-Chloe Ronaldson (No.8 in the list of female British team members) was born on 30th November 1939.
-Aged just 13 she joined the National Skating Association in 1952 and on 3rd March 1958 won her first senior British Championship aged just 17.
+Chloe Ronaldson (# 8 in the list of senior women to represent Great Britain) was born on 30th November 1939.
+Aged just 13 she joined the National Skating Association in 1952 and on 3rd March 1958 won not only her first race but also her first senior British Championship aged just 17.
 Her victory in the Quarter Mile on Herne Bay was seen by some as a "flash-in-the-pan", especially as the 2nd and 3rd placed skaters were both disqualified.
-Not only was this her first Championship gold medal, it was also her first Championship medal.

 In her early years she skated for first for the Brixton Falcons and then Broadway Roller Speed Club but in 1966 she switched to Alexandra Palace R.S.C.

 In 1962, though, the stage was set for her to again show what she could produce on the international scene and she did not disappoint.
-In the 500 metres knock-out she made the final and came up against Marisa Danesi of Italy.
-In the best of three final it was Danesi who would take the gold medal, but at just 22 Chloe had shown everybody that she was capable of great things given the opportunity.
-Despite this it wasn't until 1965 in Siracuse that Chloe would again get another World medal - and again it was the 500 metres knock-out.
+It was the World Championships in Venice-Lido, Italy and In the 500 metres knock-out she made the final coming up against Italian legend Marisa Danesi.
+In the best of three final it was Danesi who would take the gold medal, but at just 22 Ronaldson had shown everybody that she was capable of great things given the opportunity.
+Despite this it wasn't until 1965 in Siracuse that Ronaldson would again get another World medal - and again it was the 500 metres knock-out.
 This time the colour was bronze.

-There were no World Championships for women in 1966 but at the 1967 European Championships in Inzell, Germany, Chloe again achieved bronze in the 500 metres knock-out.
-A few weeks later, on the same track, she set new British Track Records for 500 metres (47.000 seconds) and 1000 metres (1 min 34.200 seconds) - remarkably, records that still stand to this day!
+There were no World Championships for women in 1966 but at the 1967 European Championships in Inzell, Germany, Ronaldson again achieved bronze in the 500 metres knock-out.
+A few weeks later, on the same track, she set new British Track Records for 500 metres (47.000 seconds) and 1000 metres (1 min 34.200 seconds), records that stood for more than 40 years!

 She retired from racing shortly after but made a brief appearance in the British Championships of 1983.
 Now aged 42 and skating for Mercia she made a cameo appearance in the 300 metres time-trial and was only narrowly beaten by Denize Lipyeat.
 She also skated in the British Championship Relay event and went on to win it for a record breaking eleventh time with her new Mercia team mates.
 This was to be the last time Chloe Ronaldson took to the track competitively.